DIGI-SSL/DR-CUP-A-Dataset-on-Transcript-and-Commentary-in-U.S.-Presidential-Debates/src/Prompt/README.md

-# Simplified Prompt Format for Commentary Understanding and Planning
+# Simplified Prompt Format for<br/> Commentary Understanding and Planning
 | Prompt | Component Definition | Example |
 |:--|:--|:--|
 |Commentary and Transcript Input <br/>(Label Prediction)|Commentary from a commentator regarding the U.S. presidential election.<br/>The transcript is included if available.|This is a commentary made by a commentator regarding the U.S. presidential election: {***commentary***}.<br/> This is the corresponding debate transcript: {***transcript***}. <br/>"***NO***" means no transcript is available.|